seedcase-project/template-website/template/.github/pull_request_template.md

 Closes #

-This PR needs a quick/an in-depth review.
+Needs a quick/an in-depth review.

 ## Checklist